Events

 Please note this event is for Members only

-We are delighted to announce that Professor Rachel Brooks will be giving the next Lightning Talk on Paradoxical Parenting Practices at the next Parents and Carers Working Group meeting.
+Professor Rachel Brooks gave this Lightning Talk on Paradoxical Parenting Practices at the last Parents and Carers Working Group meeting.

-Rachel will be providing insights from her research into intensive parenting practices of students in higher education.
-The talk will be followed by discussion with Rachel about the implications of this research for practitioners involved in supporting equitable practices in HE.
+Rachel provided insights from her research into intensive parenting practices of students in higher education.
+The talk was followed by discussion with Rachel about the implications of this research for practitioners involved in supporting equitable practices in HE.

 Biography: Professor Rachel Brooks - Professor of Higher Education, University of Oxford